IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 What should we use as the activation function?

-There are lots of choices &mdash; too many to go into here &mdash; but I chose to use [hyperbolic tangent][hyperbolic] because I tried a few and it seemed decent.
+There are lots of choices&mdash;too many to go into here&mdash;but I chose to use [hyperbolic tangent][hyperbolic] because I tried a few and it seemed decent.
 Specifically, I also tried ReLU, the identity function, and inverse tangent.
 In J: